What are the important pages i should have on my website?

 Your testimonial shows your users what other people are saying based on their experience with you.

-It could be about your product, services or even use of the website… It shows some authenticity and a proof you’re what you claim to be.
+It could be about your product, services or even the use of your website… It shows some authenticity and a proof you’re what you claim to be.

 Make your testimonial page stand out with the nice things people say about you.

-You may also add pictures of people giving testimonial or just their names, depending on what you and the people giving the testimonial are comfortable with.
+You may also want to add pictures of the people giving testimonials or just their names, depending on what you and the people giving the testimonial are comfortable with.

-Like I said earlier, your blog basically should show all your posts on the website.
+Basically, your blog should be able to display show all your posts on the website including press release etc.

-Most websites usually merge the two pages together…
+Most small websites usually merge the three pages together…

 Others still keep them separate.
 This can be easily seen in most big companies and organizations’ websites.